-Personal injury lawsuits are filed to recover damages for people who were injured through no fault of their own.
+A personal injury lawsuit is filed to recover damages for people who were injured because of the negligence of another.
 Cases involving serious, long-term injuries can yield large settlements but even with less serious injuries people can recover substantial damages for medical expenses and lost wages during recovery.
-In addition to monetary compensation, a lawsuit is a way to hold the negligent party responsible for their action or inaction.
+In addition to monetary compensation, a lawsuit brought by a personal injury lawyer is a way to hold the negligent party responsible for their action or inaction.

 Common personal injury cases:

-A personal injury lawsuit should be pursued as soon as possible after the injury because injury cases have a statute of limitations.
+A personal injury claim should be pursued as soon as possible after the accident because all personal injury cases have a statute of limitations.
 A statute of limitations means that you have a set amount of time from the date of the injury to file a claim or your case will no longer be accepted.
 In Washington State the statute of limitations is generally three years.
+A personal injury lawyer will assess your situation and advise whether a lawsuit is the right approach to seek justice.

 Depending on the severity of your injury, medical expenses and other financial losses can be devastating.
 The type of injury will affect the damages awarded in a personal injury lawsuit.
 Some examples include: